arungudelli/arungudelli/content/tutorial/css/auto-resize-an-image-to-fit-into-a-html-div-using-css/index.md

 +++
 title="Auto Resize An Image To Fit Into A HTML Div Using CSS" summary="Auto resize an image (img) to fit into a smaller Div can be achieved through simple CSS or CSS3.
-In this tutorial I will explain both CSS and CSS3 ways using simple html example.Add max-width,max-height CSS as 100% for img tag,then image will be auto resized.Use CSS3 object-fit:contain to resize img to fit into div." keywords="css,html,auto resize image css,resize image,image fit into div" type='post' date='2019-11-03T18:03:33+0000' lastmod='2019-11-03T18:03:33+0000'
+In this tutorial I will explain both CSS and CSS3 ways using simple html example.Add max-width,max-height CSS as 100% for img tag,then image will be auto resized.Use CSS3 object-fit:contain to resize img to fit into div." keywords=["css,html,auto resize image css,resize image,image fit into div" ] type='post' date='2019-11-03T18:03:33+0000' lastmod='2019-11-03T18:03:33+0000'